 - It is possible for many animals and even some humans to see ultra-violet light.
 In the case of humans, this typically occurs if the lens of your eye is lost or replaced; it ordinarily absorbs UV light, but those who have had their lenses removed can see a short distance into the UV spectrum.
 This is less exciting than it sounds in the case of humans, because it is picked up by our ordinary rods and cones; the light appears as a washed-out violet.

-- Similarly, some animals have four color cones.
+- Similarly, some animals have four color cones, as do some humans (see below).

 - Being a combination of colors on two opposite ends of the light spectrum, the color magenta doesn't actually exist.
 It is what happens when your eyes detect both red and violet light, and your brain mashes them together.